MooersLab/MooersLab/README.md

 Speech-to-text is the easiest to master, the most widely applicable, and the most effective way of enhancing academic productivity.

-The video below is an example of using a voice trigger to insert a chunk of LaTeX code that I use to plan each day.
+The video below exemplifies using a voice trigger to insert a chunk of LaTeX code I use to plan each day.
 It is inserted after saying `insert start day`.
 You can easily make a markdown variant customized to meet your needs.
 I am using the Voice In Plus software in Google Chrome.